dime-coin/core-docs/docs/reference/blockchain.md

 ### Target nBits

-The [target threshold](../resources/glossary.md#target) is a 256-bit unsigned integer which a [header](../resources/glossary.md#header) hash must be equal to or below in order for that header to be a valid part of the [block chain](../resources/glossary.md#block-chain).
+The [target threshold](../resources/glossary.md#target) is a 256-bit unsigned integer which a [header](../resources/glossary.md#header) hash must be equal to or below in order for that header to be a valid part of the [blockchain](../resources/glossary.md#block-chain).
 However, the header field *[nBits](../resources/glossary.md#nbits)* provides only 32 bits of space, so the [target](../resources/glossary.md#target) number uses a less precise format called "compact" which works like a base-256 version of scientific notation:

 ![Converting nBits Into A Target Threshold](../../img/dev/en-nbits-overview.svg)